17 Places to Stop on a Yerevan to Gyumri Road Trip (+ Map)

 >> Click here to book your stay at Noosh Guesthouse

-A large and prominent fortress in the western part of Armenia is Dashtadem Fortress, a defensive structure that dates back to the 9th and 10th centuries.
+A large and prominent fortress in the western part of Armenia is the Dashtadem Fortress, a defensive structure that dates back to the 9th and 10th centuries.
 It is situated in Aragatsotn Province and you can even see Kristapori Vank in the distance.

 The octagonal walled enceinte surrounds Dashtadem and on the eastern wall of the structure, you can see an Arabic inscription that dates back to 1174.